sequenceiq/blog/source/_posts/2014-07-15-announcing-cloudbreak.markdown

 ##What’s next?

-After this post we will launch a few Cloudbreak related blog posts to drive you through the technology, API and Cloudbreak insigts.
+After this post we will launch a few Cloudbreak related blog posts to drive you through the technology, API and Cloudbreak insights.
 In the meantime we suggest you to go through our [documentations](http://sequenceiq.com/cloudbreak/), try [Cloudbreak](http://cloudbreak.sequenceiq.com/) and let us know how does it works for you.

 Please note that [Cloudbreak](http://cloudbreak.sequenceiq.com/) is under development, in public beta - while we consider the codebase stable for deployments please let us know if you face any problems through [GitHub](https://github.com/sequenceiq/cloudbreak) issues.
 Also we are welcome your open source contribution - let it be a bug fix or a new cloud provider [implementation](http://sequenceiq.com/cloudbreak/#add-new-cloud-providers).

-Finally your opinion is important for us - if you’d like to see your favourite cloud provider among the existing ones, please fill this questionnaire: https://docs.google.com/forms/d/129RVh6VfjRsuuHOcS3VPbFYTdM2SEjANDsGCR5Pul0I/viewform
+Finally your opinion is important for us - if you’d like to see your favorite cloud provider among the existing ones, please fill this questionnaire: https://docs.google.com/forms/d/129RVh6VfjRsuuHOcS3VPbFYTdM2SEjANDsGCR5Pul0I/viewform

 For updates follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook.com/sequenceiq).